1699 Java earthquake

-On the morning of January 5, 1699, a violent earthquake rocked the then Dutch East Indies city of Batavia on the island of Java.
-In the contemporary period, the Indonesian capital city Jakarta.
+On the morning of January 5, 1699, a violent earthquake rocked the then Dutch East Indies city of Batavia on the island of Java, now known as the Indonesian capital city of Jakarta.
 Dutch accounts of the event described the earthquake as being "so heavy and strong" and beyond comparable to other known earthquakes.
 This event was so large that it was felt throughout west Java, and southern Sumatra.

 Tectonic setting

-The Indonesian islands of Java, Sumatra and Lesser Sunda chain lie along a destructive plate boundary where the Australian Plate meets the Sunda Plate.
-The plates converge, with the Australian Plate being much denser as it is oceanic lithosphere, subducting beneath the less dense Sunda Plate.
+The Indonesian islands of Java, Sumatra and Lesser Sunda chain lie along a destructive plate boundary where the Australian plate meets the Sunda plate.
+The plates converge, with the Australian plate being much denser as it is oceanic lithosphere, subducting beneath the less dense Sunda plate.
 Subduction is responsible for the large megathrust earthquakes along the west coast of Sumatra and south coast of Java.
 It also plays a significant role in the volcanic activity on the islands.
-However, intraplate earthquakes can also occur as the Australian Plate deforms when it is subducting; faults within the downgoing slab may result in intermediate-depth events that are also considerably large.
+However, intraplate earthquakes can also occur as the Australian plate deforms when it is subducting; faults within the downgoing slab may result in intermediate-depth events that are also considerably large.